PauseAI/pauseai-website/src/posts/dangerous-capabilities.md

 ## Which capabilities can be dangerous?

 - **Cybersecurity**.
 When an AI is able to discover security vulnerabilities (especially new, unknown ones), it can (be used to) [hack into systems](/cybersecurity-risks).
-Current [state of the art](/sota) AI systems can find some security vulnerabilities, but not yet at dangerous, advanced levels.
+Current [state-of-the-art](/sota) AI systems can find some security vulnerabilities, but not yet at dangerous, advanced levels.
 However, as cybersecurity capabilities increase, so does the potential damage an AI-assisted cyberweapon could do.
 Large scale cyberattacks could disrupt our infrastructure, disable payments and cause chaos.
 - **Biological**.
 Design novel biological agents, or help in the process of engineering a pandemic.
-A group of students were able to use a chatbot to [produce all the steps needed to create a new pandemic](https://arxiv.org/abs/2306.03809).
+A group of students was able to use a chatbot to [produce all the steps needed to create a new pandemic](https://arxiv.org/abs/2306.03809).
 An AI designed to find safe medicine was used to discover [40,000 new chemical weapons in six hours](https://www.theverge.com/2022/3/17/22983197/ai-new-possible-chemical-weapons-generative-models-vx).
 - **Algorithmic improvements**.
 An AI that can find efficient algorithms for a given problem, could lead to a recursive loop of self-improvement, spinning rapidly out of control.
 This is called an _intelligence explosion_.
 The resulting AI would be incredibly powerful and could have all sorts of other dangerous capabilities.
 Luckily, no AI can self-improve yet.
 However, there are AIs that can find new, very efficient algorithms (like [AlphaDev](https://www.deepmind.com/blog/alphadev-discovers-faster-sorting-algorithms)).
 - **Deception**.
 The ability to manipulate people, which includes social engineering.
 Various forms of deception are [already present](https://twitter.com/DanHendrycks/status/1699437800301752332) in current AI systems.
 For example, Meta's CICERO AI (which was trained to lead to "Better, more natural AI-human cooperation") turned out to an expert liar, deceiving other agents in the game.
 An AI that can deceive humans, may deceive humans during training runs.
 It could hide its capabilities or intentions.
 - **Self-replication**.
 If an AI can create new instances on other machines, there is a risk of it spreading uncontrollably, leading to an [_AI takeover_](/ai-takeover).
 A sufficiently capable AI could outcompete humans and lead to [human extinction](/xrisk).
 Note that this could even happen before an AI model is deployed.